hathitrust/hathifile_history/README.md

 In general, the only script we really need is `add_monthly_and_dump_redirects.rb`.
 It does the following:

-* Take a path of the form `/blah/blah/hathi_full_YYYYMMDD.txt.gz`
+* Find the most recent full hathfiles dump in `/.../archive/hathi_full_YYYYMMDD.txt.gz`
-* Figure out current/previous month (and thus filenames) from the passed filename
+* Figure out current/previous month (and thus filenames) from the found filename
 * Load up the data from `history_file/#{yyyymm_prev}.ndj.gz`
 * Add the data from the passed file